heqichen/smarthome/cbcenter/README.md

 [#] Make a programmer for socket
 [#] test to blink the LED on socket
 [#] Gear can response auth packet
+[ ] refactor about packet builder and packet parser
+[ ] refactor GearTalk's callback map parameter, any, undefined or something